Spain threatens to arrest over 700 Catalan pro-referendum mayors

 'DON'T GO'

-Prime Minister Mariano Rajoy's conservative government has vowed to do everything in his power to stop the referendum.
-It argues Spain's 1978 constitution stipulates that regional governments cannot call an independence referendum.
+Prime Minister Mariano Rajoy's conservative government has vowed to do everything in its power to stop the referendum.
+It argues that Spain's 1978 constitution stipulates that regional governments cannot call an independence referendum.

 Rajoy on Wednesday urged Catalans to boycott the referendum.